redowlphoto/redowlphoto-site/content/about/index.md

 showDate: false
 slug: about
 showTaxonomies: false
-title: About, Prints & Contact
+title: "About, Prints & Contact | RedOwlPhoto"
+description: "Learn more about RedOwlPhoto.
+Minimalist fine art photography from Denmark’s east coast.
+Prints, licensing options, and contact information."
+images:
+  - "/about/portrait.jpg"
 showReadingTime: false
+draft: false
 ---
 ## About